Ames-hub/Knowledge/README.md

     - Yes, but only with people you trust.
 - Does it work offline?
     - Yes, it runs locally in your browser while the server is running.
-    But it won't work if you want to connect from another device.
+    But it won't work if you want to connect from another device while offline.
 - Can I use it on mobile?
-    - Yes, it's less good, but it works and still looks good.
+    - Yes, it's less good, but it works well and still looks good.

 ---